therefor/snow-canvas/README.md

 </script>
 ```

-> el must be given, all other properties are alternative.
+> "el" property must be given, all other properties are alternative.